tomas-fryza/vhdl-course/labs/project/README.md

 ## Topics 2021/22

 1. UART interface, ie UART transmitter and receiver.
 Let the UART frame structure is 8N1 and symbol rate is 9600 Bd.

 2. Nexys board mono audio output and PWM sound generation.
 Generate basic signals and/or audio samples.

 3. Morse code receiver, ie converter of Morse code to characters/numbers.

 4. Morse code transmitter, ie converter of characters/numbers to Morse code.

 5. Digital clock (hh mm ss) with time/alarm setting.

 6. Running text on 7-seg displays.

 7. Frequency counter of square and harmonic and/or ECG signal.

 8. Measuring the speed of an object through a series of IR sensors (such as HW-201) or optical barriers.

 ## Topics 2020/21

 The source code for the FPGA must be written in VHDL language and must be implementable on **Arty A7-35T** or **Arty A7-100T** [board](https://store.digilentinc.com/arty-a7-artix-7-fpga-development-board/), not Nexys A7!

-1. [Parking assistant with HC-SR04](https://github.com/xrysav25/DE1_Parking_assistant) ultrasonic sensor, sound signaling using PWM, signaling by LED bargraph.
+1. Parking assistant with HC-SR04 ultrasonic sensor, sound signaling using PWM, signaling by LED bargraph.

-   > *Parkovací asistent s HC-SR04 ultrazvukovým senzorem, zvuková PWM signalizace, signalizace pomocí LED bargrafu.*
-   >

-2. [Door lock system](https://github.com/xcadaj00/DE1_project) with PIN (4-digit) terminal, 4x3 push buttons, 4-digit 7-segment display, relay for door lock control.
+2. Door lock system terminal, 4x3 push buttons, 4-digit 7-segment display, relay for door lock control.

-   > *Terminál pro odemčení/zamčení dveří pomocí 4místného PIN kódu, 4x3 tlačítek, 4 sedmisegmentové displeje, relé pro ovládání zámku dveří.*
-   >

-3. [Console for exercise bike](https://github.com/mkousal/Digital-electronics-1-Tachometer), hall sensor, measuring and displaying speed, distance traveled, etc.
+3. Console for exercise bike, hall sensor, measuring and displaying speed, distance traveled, etc.

-   > *Konzole pro rotoped/kolo, hallova sonda, měření a zobrazení rychlosti, ujeté vzdálenosti, atd.*
-   >

 ## Topics 2019/20